Dannuuttt/AnomalyPlus/README.md

 - Download the release

-- Overwrite the Files in the anomaly instalation with your stalker anomaly folder.
+- download MO2 and you make a portable instance

-- You download MO2 and you make a portable instance
+- Overwrite the Files in the anomaly folder with your stalker anomaly folder.

 - The MO2 folder is build as:
 1. AnomalyPlus - You overwrite this into your profile folder in MO2